<> <> <> <>

 “In younger men, typically, erectile dysfunction is not due to any physical abnormality, it’s more often due to confidence and performance anxiety,” Dr Vickers says.

-Doctors will often prescribe ED medication as a short-term treatment in order to tackle this mental issue, he adds.
-“After the man’s confidence increases with the medication then the ED issue often resolves itself quite quickly.
+Practitioners may recommend a treatment plan that focuses on ED, as a short-term measure in order to tackle this mental issue, he adds.
+“After the man’s confidence increases, the ED issue often resolves itself quite quickly.

-"And then, over time, the PE will get better shortly afterward, improving the time to ejaculation".
+"And then, over time, the PE will get better shortly afterwards, improving the time to ejaculation".

 Other causes of ED

-Yet before a doctor prescribes any medication, they’ll want to rules out other potential cause of ED.
+Before landing on a treatment plan, your practitioner will want to rule out other potential causes of ED.
 Many of these are lifestyle-related and include weight gain, smoking, excessive drinking, lack of exercise, low testosterone or a range of other symptoms.

 ED can also have a psychological basis, too.
 Relationship problems or communication difficulties can sometimes precipitate difficulties, Dr Vickers admits.
 “We commonly see erectile dysfunction in people who have recently ended a long-term relationship and started having sex with a new partner.”

 The upshot is that there are a host of reasons why you might be suffering from premature ejaculation.
-The sheer diversity of these causes mean that this is a tricky area for self-diagnosis.
+The sheer diversity of these causes means that this is a tricky area for self-diagnosis.

-That’s why if you want to resolve the issue as quickly as possible, your best bet is to speak to a GP who can help you identify the specifics of your problem and prescribe the most relevant treatment.
+That’s why if you want to resolve the issue as quickly as possible, your best bet is to speak to a healthcare practitioner who can help you identify the specifics of your problem and recommend the most relevant treatment.

 Articles you might like: